 Research governance is the framework by which the University manages research to ensure research integrity is maintained.
 This framework includes principles, legal and regulatory provisions, standards of good practice, policies, guidance, systems, management and supervision.
 Further information about UWE Bristol's framework for research governance is set out in the University's Code of Good Research Conduct.

-PGR10.1.2R For postgraduate research projects, the project manager is the Director of Studies who is responsible for ensuring that the project is carried out in line with the University's Code of Good Research Conduct, and meets the University's requirements for research governance, data management, and timely ethical approval, where appropriate.
+PGR10.1.2R For postgraduate research projects, the project manager is a designated UWE Bristol member of staff, normally the Director of Studies who is responsible for ensuring that the project is carried out in line with the University's Code of Good Research Conduct, and meets the University's requirements for research governance, research data management, and timely ethical approval, where appropriate.

-PGR10.1.3R A postgraduate researcher who, having received appropriate advice and guidance from their Director of Studies/supervisory team, deliberately and wilfully chooses to ignore it resulting in a breach of the requirements of the Code of Good Research Conduct, may be personally liable (see Code Chapter 5, 5.3.1 p1).
+PGR10.1.4R A postgraduate researcher who, having received appropriate advice and guidance from their Director of Studies/supervisory team, deliberately and wilfully chooses to ignore it resulting in a breach of the requirements of the Code of Good Research Conduct, may be personally liable (see Code Chapter 5, 5.3.1 p1).

 Procedures for research governance